George Cummins (United Irishmen): The United Irishmen

 Inspired by American independence and by Thomas Paine's defence of the French Revolution, The Rights of Man, the Society of United Irishmen was founded in Belfast and Dublin in 1791 by liberal Presbyterians ("Dissenters") and Anglicans ("Protestants") committed to work with Ireland's Catholic majority to secure a representative parliament in Dublin.
 Founding members included members included Wolfe Tone, Samuel Neilson and William Drennan.

 In the mid-1790s Lord Edward Fitzgerald resettled close to Kildare town.
-Fitzgerald, a veteran of the American Revolutionary War, was not yet a member of the United men, but his home quickly became a hot-bed of local radical opinion.
-His sister Lucy wrote that Cummins, as well as national organisers like Fitzgerald’s close friend Arthur O’Connor became regular visitors.
+Fitzgerald, a veteran of the American Revolutionary War, was not yet a member of the United men, but his home quickly became a hotbed of local radical opinion.
+His sister Lucy wrote that Cummins, as well as national organisers like Fitzgerald’s close friend Arthur O’Connor, became regular visitors.
 When the government, at war with the new French Republic, refused further reform, Fitzgerald and the United leadership began organising for an insurrection.
 In spring 1798 Lord Edward, by then the Society's Secretary was on the run and nominated Cummins to be his replacement while he was in hiding.